firedranzer/sofa/applications/plugins/PSL/README.md

 #### Import
 To allow template re-usability it is possible to store them in file or directories that can be imported with the Import directive.
-In a file named mylibrary.pyjson" define  a template
+In a file named mylibrary.psl" define  a template
 ```hjson
         Template : { name : "MotorA" ... }
         Template : { name : "MotorB" ... }